-Cleantech Law Partners has a demonstrated record of protecting innovation.
-This record is predicated on our ability to create customized client service teams with the legal and technical skills to successfully handle any patent litigation or prosecution matter.
+Cleantech Law Partners’ Intellectual Property (“IP”) lawyers have a long record of protecting innovation.
 We take pride in devoting this expertise towards helping our clients achieve their business goals.
 Our team of attorneys counsel and assist clients in acquisition and protection of all forms of intellectual property.
 Cleantech Law Partners provides critical intellectual property law services that will help our clients realize their full market potential.
 Preparation, filing and prosecution of United States patents are all done with an eye toward maximizing protection.
-CLP also has experience with helping our clients navigate the USPTO’s green technology fast-track program.
+CLP also has experience with helping our clients navigate green oriented IP programs like USPTO’s green technology fast-track program a.

 Cleantech Law Partners is proud of its abilities to handle the national and international clearance, registration, maintenance and protection of trademarks for a vast number of organizations.
 We also prosecute and maintain thousands of trademark applications and registrations worldwide every year.
 Our team of attorneys is also well-versed in negotiating and drafting trademark transactional agreements on behalf of both licensors and the licensees.
 We assist our clients in securing and maintaining trademarks and brand names, trademark and title clearance, evaluation and opinions, and trademark policing and litigation.
 Cleantech Law Partners understands that a key component used in determining the value of a company is the ownership and rights of their intellectual property and provides its resources and expertise in maximizing effectiveness.